ISO 14001:2026 Clause 8

 “The organisation controls environmental risks through procedures and emergency plans.”

-This is weak because it does not show which risks are controlled, whether the controls are implemented, whether people understand them, whether contractors are covered, or whether emergency response arrangements work in practice.
+This is weak because it does not show which risks are controlled, whether operating criteria are defined, whether controls are implemented, whether externally provided processes are covered, whether people understand the controls, or whether emergency response arrangements work in practice.

 Better example

 “The organisation has identified significant environmental aspects and related operational controls.
 Chemical storage is controlled through bunding, inspections, spill kits, staff training and contractor rules.
 Waste is controlled through segregation, licensed carriers and transfer records.
-Emergency arrangements are tested and reviewed after drills or incidents.”
+Procurement requirements include relevant environmental criteria, and emergency arrangements are tested and reviewed after drills or incidents.”

-This is stronger because it connects EMS planning to practical operational controls and evidence.
+This is stronger because it connects EMS planning to practical operational controls, lifecycle influence, emergency preparedness and evidence.

 Real-world example: manufacturing site